gis-yang/GIS-Yang.github.io/_pages/about.md

 I lead the drone team in [Citizen Science GIS](http://www.citizensciencegis.org/).
 I am one of key personnel for the UCF GeoBus project.
 We were founded in July 2015 in Orlando, Florida and continue to grow with your collaboration and support.
 Citizen Science GIS, a 2017 Esri Special Achievement in GIS Award winner (one of four higher education awardees worldwide), is housed at University of Central Florida.
 We are a diverse group of faculty, students, and community partners around the world committed to strengthening the connections between science and society.

 ## NSF Research Experiences for Teachers (RET)
-As the supplementary project for NSF & Smithsonian eelgrass mapping project, I am co-leading the NSF RET project to build mutually rewarding partnerships with K-12 science teachers to transfer teachers’ experience in cutting edge research to the broader impact content in the classroom.
-My drone mapping team work with teachers participating fieldworks along west coast and developing a science unit of 5-7 classroom lessons using fieldwork data and drone mapping principles to support inquiry-based learning with students.
+I am co-leading the NSF RET project to build mutually rewarding partnerships with K-12 science teachers to transfer teachers’ experience in cutting edge research to the broader impact content in the classroom.
+Iwork with teachers participating fieldworks and developing science lessons using fieldwork data and drone mapping principles to support inquiry-based learning with students.
 <img src="/images/sandbox.jpg">

 ## Open Source Geospatial Foundation (OSGeo)